amitsrawat/MajorOS/README.md

 			USER FILES  	= 	MAX 1KB

 # I know, my code is redundant by not using any 16-bit linker , and I guess NASM doesn't produce 16-bit object code
-# Also, shell is the kernel in this OS, for the save above reason